 When dad and I headed to Iceland for a week in February to road trip along the south coast, we knew we could expect all kinds of weather conditions.
 The weather in Iceland can change fast, sometimes multiple times a day and can often include snow and ice.
-That means the driving conditions in Iceland in winter can quickly change too.
+That means the driving conditions in Iceland in February can quickly change too.

-But we got lucky with our driving in Iceland.
+But we got lucky with our driving in Iceland in winter.
 When we were there, the weather conditions weren't too bad.
 It didn't freeze once during the day and – unfortunately for the photos – there also wasn't any snow.
 Sticking mostly to the main road, the driving conditions weren't too bad and we didn't have any trouble driving in Iceland in winter.

 I know, however, that the conditions for driving around Iceland in February – or any winter month, for that matter – can be very different at times.
 Just a week or so before we were there, the island was still covered in snow.
 You'd expect snowy roads when you go winter driving in Iceland but I guess in this country, you just never know.

-- What to know when driving in Iceland in winter
+- What to know when driving in Iceland in February

 - Why Visit Iceland in the Winter?